Series: Ghostwriting for Skeptics

 This entry is part 5 of 8 in the series Ghostwriting for Skeptics

-The “isn’t this cheating” question is different from the dishonesty question, because cheating is internal.
-You are not worried about lying to readers.
-You are worried it will not count as your accomplishment if you did not type every word.
-The honest answer is that authorship and writing are two…
+Isn’t using a ghostwriter cheating is a different question from the dishonesty one, because cheating is internal, you are not afraid of lying to readers, you are afraid it will not count as yours if you did not type every word.
+The honest answer: authorship and writing are two different skills, and you are paying for the second.
+Here is why that is not cheating.

 Read More »